orbit-firmware/orbit/README.md

 ```

-To get started, check out the 📖 [Docs](https://rmk-firmware.github.io/rmk).
+To get started, check out the 📖 [Docs](https://orbit-firmware.github.io/orbit).

 If you need help, we have a friendly [discord server](https://discord.gg/SrESTtBKV5) for you.

 ## License

-RMK is licensed under either of your choice
+Orbit is licensed under either of your choice

 - Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)
 - MIT license (LICENSE-MIT or http://opensource.org/licenses/MIT)